paperless-ngx/paperless-ngx/docs/usage.md

 Paperless is set up to check your mails every 10 minutes.
 This can be configured via [`PAPERLESS_EMAIL_TASK_CRON`](configuration.md#PAPERLESS_EMAIL_TASK_CRON)

+#### OAuth Email Setup

+Paperless-ngx supports OAuth2 for email accounts.
+This is currently supported for Gmail and Outlook accounts.
+To set up an email account with OAuth2, you will need to create an app in the respective service and obtain the [client ID and client secret](configuration.md#email_oauth).
+You will also need to set either the [callback base url](configuration.md#PAPERLESS_OAUTH_CALLBACK_BASE_URL) or (`PAPERLESS_URL`)[configuration.md#PAPERLESS_URL] to the correct value for the OAuth flow to work correctly.

+Specific instructions for setting up the required app in Gmail and Outlook are beyond the scope of this document, but you can find user-maintained instructions on [the wiki](https://github.com/paperless-ngx/paperless-ngx/wiki/Email-OAuth-App-Setup) or by searching the web.

+Once setup, navigating to the email settings page in the Paperless-ngx UI will allow you to add an email account for Gmail or Outlook using the OAuth2 method.

 ### REST API